Turns out mine is bad. I’m also uncool and old. More on that in a bit. Let me tell you how I found out…

 Lot of truth packed in that quote.
 Fred references his experience with Twitter’s early struggles with their fail whale and explosive growth and popularity.
 That is definitely one kind of grinding…managing a rocket ship as tries to reach escape velocity.

 What I wouldn’t give for that kind of grinding.
 There’s another kind of startup grind, and it’s one our company has been doing for the past 3 years.
-We’ve been searching for product/market fit in Voice User Interfaces (VUI).
-When we started, we targeted smart speakers with brandedservices to catch the explosive growth and popularity of smart speakers like Alexa.
+We’ve been searching for product/market fit in Voice User Interfaces (VUI) since inception.
+When we started, we targeted smart speakers with branded services to catch the explosive growth and popularity of smart speakers like Alexa.
 Having watched how web and mobile changed how consumers interfaced with content and services, it felt inevitable that voice was the next big interface change and smart speakers were the next big wave.

 So we stopped focusing on smart speakers and making a transition to mobile voice.
 We’ve been grinding over the last year to help mobile apps develop their own VUI, including a whole company rebranding.
 Making this change has definitely been more of a grind than a pivot.
 That’s because we are refining the value we create for VUI than completely giving up on it.